ethereum/go-ethereum/swarm/services/ens/README.md

 // "7420f14a28e276dd39da6a967dec332a932256717451155fbd3870b202b561c4"
 ```

-The same is used within swarm to resolve hostnames in urls, hence you can use the set names of registered domains in a bzz-scheme url `bzz://swarm` or normal http using a swarm http proxy: `localhost:32200/bzz:/swarm`.
+This same backend method is used within swarm to resolve hostnames in urls, hence you can use the set names of registered domains in a bzz-scheme url `bzz://swarm` or normal http using a swarm http proxy: `http://localhost:32200/bzz:/swarm`.

 ## Development